deltachat/deltachat-desktop/docs/THEMES.md

 ## Information how the experimental theme system works

-Themes are css files that act as themes by containing many differnt css variables.
+Themes are css files that act as themes by containing many different css variables.

 Most of these variables are small variations of the base colors of the theme so using scss allows us to generate them from the base colors to save us work.
-But of course we can overwrite those variables manualy too, we can even overwrite css classes if our theme needs it.
+But of course we can overwrite those variables manually too, we can even overwrite css classes if our theme needs it.

 ## Theme codes

-There are two types of themes `dc`(build-in) and `custom` themes.
+There are two types of themes `dc`(built-in) and `custom` themes.
-DeltaChat Desktop searches in two places for themes, the theme folder contained in the deltachat instalation and the theme folder in the deltachat userdata folder of the users account (custom themes).
+DeltaChat Desktop searches in two places for themes, the theme folder contained in the deltachat installation and the theme folder in the deltachat userdata folder of the users account (custom themes).

 The actual theme code is build as follows:

 ```
-[location/type]:[name of themefile without extention]
+[location/type]:[name of themefile without extension]
 ```

 Some examples: